lightning/bolts/04-onion-routing.md

 `outgoing_cltv_value`, whether it is the final node or not, to avoid leaking its position in the route.

-`sender_provided_payment_preimage` is set in the case that the recipient is often-offline and another node provided a static BOLT 12 invoice on their behalf.
+`sender_provided_payment_preimage` and `invoice_request` are set in the case that the recipient is often-offline and another node provided a static BOLT 12 invoice on their behalf, where `invoice_request` is the sender's originl invoice request corresponding to this HTLC.

 ### Requirements